 FIRST, WHEN TO WASH YOUR TENT:

 It’s easy to store your gear away without a second look when you return from a trip.
 But the care you give it will return in dividends toward its longevity.
 Over time, dirt, smoke, sand and other natural elements can weaken a tent’s fabric and grate on its components, like zippers.
-Washing it breathes life back into your tent—which is a big gear investment.
+Washing your breathes life back into it.
+A tent is a big gear investment, so the longer it lasts, the better for you.
 Andy says consider washing your tent when:

 - It’s visually dirty: A little dust doesn’t warrant a wash after every trip, but if your tent looks particularly caked, or if you’ve allowed dirt to build up for a while, it’s time.

 - Water does not readily bead–up or the fabric wets–out easily: Grime degrades DWR (Durable Water Repellent) and waterproof coatings; removing that dirt layer and revitalizing them is important.

 - After camping at the ocean: Sand acts like micro abrasives on fabrics Andy says.
 In addition, salty air corrodes zipper sliders and aluminum tent poles, and sand can prevent pole ferrules from inserting fully.
 “A good soak and rinse is ok, but ground–in sand needs soap to break the surface tension of the dirt,” Andy says.

 - After prolonged exposure to campfire smoke: Smoke coats your tent in a layer of micro particles; do your tent well and remove them.

 - After prolonged UV exposure: UV rays act like an oven, baking dirt into the fabric.
 There’s no escaping UV exposure, but keeping your tent clean helps prolong its life under the sun.